 [Section 4]

-Redevelopment Area
+Redevelopment area

 All of the land outlined by a broken black and white line on Plan No. 3.1786/1 held at the office of the Authority.
 For guidance, the redevelopment area is indicated in the following representation of Plan No. 3.1786/1 —